Guide to estate planning

 - Financial support for the people you care about.
 By developing a comprehensive estate plan, you can guarantee that your assets go to the right people.

 - Eliminates disputes.
-A clear will and a good estate plan will help your loved ones avoid arguments, disputes and even messy legal battles about the fair distribution of your assets.
+A clear will and a good estate plan will help your loved ones avoid arguments, disputes and messy legal battles about the fair distribution of your assets.

 - Tax-effective.
 With help from legal and financial professionals, you can distribute your assets in a way that minimizes the tax obligations your heirs will face.